Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Your submission must include your novel or novella in its entirety.

-In your support material you should also include the ISBN for your novel or novella, OR a letter from the publisher confirming publication.
+In your support material you must include the ISBN for your novel or novella, OR a letter from the publisher confirming publication.
 This should demonstrate your novel or novella was published or accepted for publishing within the 2 years prior to the Award closing date.

 To find out more about support material please contact Artists Services.